-Blogger has a limitation that, only 100 authors will be allowed for a website.
-And moreover, these authors can publish without admin’s permission.
+Blogger has a limitation that only 100 authors will be allowed for a website.
+And moreover, these authors can publish without the admin’s permission.
 So, this is dangerous.
-If any of your authors are angry at you, he can publish malicious contents and makes your website violate Google’s Rules.
+If your authors are angry at you, they can publish malicious content and make your website violate Google’s Rules.
 Hence, it may even result in your website getting banned.

 Blogger is risky when your website contains many authors.

-Unlike Blogger, WordPress offers various types of accounts like a contributor, editor, admin, subscriber etc. You can offer contributor accounts to your authors and hence you will have the rights to take the decision whether a particular post can be published on your website or not.
+Unlike Blogger, WordPress offers various accounts like a contributor, editor, admin, subscriber, etc. You can provide contributor accounts for your authors, and hence you will have the rights to take the decision whether a particular post can be published on your website or not.
 And, there is no limitation on the number of authors on your website.

 WordPress is the best for multi-author websites.

 Some of the WordPress sites go down often.
-This happens because they host on a server not suitable for its site.
+This happens because they host on a server not suitable for their site.